Spanish conquest of the Inca Empire: Environmental impact

 The arrival of the Spanish also had an unexpected impact on the land itself.
 Recent research points out that the Spanish conquest altered Peru's shoreline.
 Before the Spaniards arrived, inhabitants of the arid northern Peruvian coast clad massive sandy ridges with an accidental form of "armor", millions of discarded mollusk shells, which protected the ridges from erosion for nearly 4700 years prior to the Spanish arrival, and produced a vast corrugated landscape that is visible from space.
 This incidental landscape protection came to a swift end, however, after diseases brought by Spanish colonists decimated the local population and after colonial officials resettled the survivors inland, without humans to create the protective covering, newly formed beach ridges simply eroded and vanished.
 According to archaeologist Torben Rick, parts of the northern coast of Peru may look completely natural and pristine, "but if you rewind the clock a couple of millennia, you see that people were actively shaping this land by creating beach ridge systems".

+The shift to large-scale mining in the Andean highlands as a result of Spanish conquest also affected the environment.
+The center of highland mining was Potosí, which became the main source of silver in the world.
+Before the colonization of Potosí, the Inca Empire had mined silver in the region of Poroco, a town located to the south.
+However, in 1545 a native of the region of Cuzco discovered the large deposit of silver in what became known as Cerro Rico (Rich Hill).
+Eventually this information was brought to the Spaniard Juan de Villarroel who, with the help of seventy-five other Spaniards, formally founded Potosí in 1545.
+The discovery of Cerro Rico ultimately led to the Spanish emphasis on silver mining and production in the Andean highlands.
+With such a large reserve of silver, the Spaniards turned to the mercury amalgamation process to refine the silver ores and, increasingly, to the local mining of mercury.
+Records indicate that the mines in nearby Huancavelica generated between 50,600 metric tons to 51,300 tons of mercury during the colonial period.
+The environmental impact was significant.
+Large amounts of mercury were released into the atmosphere and local watersheds, affecting plants and animals throughout the region.
+Peru was not the only region affected as gaseous mercury was released during the refining process, eventually reaching as far as New Spain.